harshini53/ID-Assignment-2/README.md

 https://codepen.io/Conor092/pen/OZPMKd

 ### Media
-- The photos used in index.html
+- The photos used in index.html was taken from classsdojo.
+-The lottie was taken from https://lottiefiles.com/

 ### Acknowledgements
 - I had received inspiration for this project from ClassDojo (https://www.classdojo.com/), as well as Buncee (https://app.edu.buncee.com/).
+- Codings are referred from coddepen.io and w3schools.

 ### Link to pages